Educational workshops for middle and high school students

 From January 2026

-For students from 9th grade to 12th grade
+For students from 3rd to 12th grade

-Themes: Nazism, antisemitism, Just, racial segregation, sexism.
+Themes: Nazism, anti-Semitism, Just, racial segregation, sexism.

 Historical periods: From the 1930s to the present day.

-Materials: Photographs, articles, videos.
+Media: Photographs, articles, videos.

 Main activities: Group work on documents, debate settled.

-PREJUDICES: IN DAILY LIFE AND IN HISTORY
+PREJUDICES: IN EVERYDAY LIFE AND IN HISTORY

 For students from 4th to 12th grade

-Themes: Racism, antisemitism, colonization, discrimination.
+Themes: Racism, anti-Semitism, colonization, discrimination.

 Historical periods: From the Middle Ages to the present day.